Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Pearcedale has 17 active public transport stops, all of which are bus stops.
-These stops are served by two routes that together facilitate 403 weekly passenger trips.
-The accessibility of these services is limited, with residents typically living 617 meters away from the nearest stop.
+These stops are serviced by two routes that together provide 403 weekly passenger trips.
+Transport accessibility in Pearcedale is limited, with residents typically located 617 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 95%.
+The average vehicle ownership per dwelling is 2.3, above the regional average.

 Frequently Asked Questions - Transport